 UM maintains one of the largest centralized academic cyber infrastructures in the country with numerous assets.

-The CCS HPC group has been in continuous operation for the past five years.
-Over that time the core has grown from no HPC cyberinfrastructure to a regional high-performance computing environment that currently supports more than 1,200 users, 220 TFlops of computational power, and more than 3 Petabytes of disk storage.
+The HPC team has been in operation for the past five years.
+Over that time, the core has grown from zero HPC cyberinfrastructure to a regional high-performance computing environment that currently supports more than 1,200 users, 220 TFlops of computational power, and more than 3 Petabytes of disk storage.
 The center’s latest system acquisition, an IBM IDataPlex system, has been ranked at number 389 on the November 2012 Top 500 Supercomputer Sites list.

 At present, CCS maintains several clusters and application servers: